stuartellis/stuartellis-site-hugo/content/articles/nodejs-development.md

 reproducible environment.
 [Nodesource](https://nodesource.com/) maintain the Linux packages for popular distributions, and The Node.js Foundation maintain the Docker images.

+## Post-Installation Check

+Once you have installed Node.js, run the _npm doctor_ command in a terminal window:

+    npm doctor

+This run various checks to verify that Node.js and Git are installed correctly, and tests whether the system can access the package registry for npm.

+## Managing Multiple Versions of Node.js

 If you need to have multiple versions of Node.js on the same system, use [nvm](https://github.com/creationix/nvm) on Linux or macOS, and [nvm-windows](https://github.com/coreybutler/nvm-windows) for Microsoft Windows.

 # Essential Tools